-Becoming a chemical engineer requires a bachelor’s degree in chemical engineering, preferably supplemented with practical experience.
+Becoming a chemical engineer requires a bachelor's degree in chemical engineering or a related field.

-At some universities, students can opt to enroll in 5-year programs that lead to both a bachelor’s degree and a master’s degree.
+College students typically study chemical engineering or a related field that leads to a bachelor's degree.
+Programs in chemical engineering usually take 4 years and include classroom, laboratory, and field studies.
+Some colleges and universities have 5-year engineering programs that lead to both a bachelor’s degree and a master’s degree.
 A graduate degree, which may include a degree up to the Ph.D. level, allows an engineer to work in research and development or as a postsecondary teacher.

-Some colleges and universities offer internships and cooperative programs in partnership with industry.
+Some colleges and universities offer internships and/or cooperative programs in partnership with industry.
 In these programs, students gain practical experience while completing their education.

 ABET accredits engineering programs.
 ABET-accredited programs in chemical engineering include courses in chemistry, physics, and biology.
 These programs also include applying the sciences to the design, analysis, and control of chemical, physical, and biological processes.

 Analytical skills.
-Chemical engineers must be able to troubleshoot designs that do not work as planned.
-They must be able to ask the right questions and then find answers that work.
+Chemical engineers must troubleshoot designs that do not work as planned.
+They must ask the right questions and then find answers that work.

 Creativity.
-Chemical engineers must be able to explore new ways of applying engineering principles.
+Chemical engineers must explore new ways of applying engineering principles.
 They work to invent new materials, advanced manufacturing techniques, and new applications in chemical and biomedical engineering.

 Ingenuity.
 Chemical engineers learn the broad concepts of chemical engineering, but their work requires them to apply those concepts to specific production problems.